ipa320/RosTooling.github.io/docu/LearnRosSystemModels.md

 The compiler will give an error of mismatched type.
 ![](images/Attention.png) The validator has some parts not fully implemented, check the [Known issues](RosTooling_issues.md) site in case you have problems by following this tutorial.

 Another feature included as part of the code generator is the generator of parameter files.
-This will be automatically done by the set of more than 5 parameters, for example for this example:
+This will be automatically done and the launch file will by default load it by the set of more than 5 parameters, for example for this case:

 ```
 my_awesome_system: